Recovering alcoholics in relationships

 An inability to form a true partnership

 When I was still in my early days of recovery, my wife and I came to a parting of the ways.
-I was simply not well enough to sustain a functional relationship with anyone.
-I knew that it was me that was the problem and not my wife.
+I was not well enough to sustain a functional relationship with anyone.
+I knew that I was the problem and not my wife.
 In the AA literature, Bill made a statement about alcoholics that is a very accurate description of my pathology.
 It had been my reality from as far back as I could remember:

 “The primary fact we fail to recognize is our total inability to form a true partnership with another human being.”